 If you want to save your image with text in SVG format and ensure the font stays the same, for example in Firefox browser, use this simple trick:

-- When designing in Adobe Illustrator, select text using selection tool and navigate to Object and Expand.
-In expand dialog box make sure the checkboxes for Object and Fill are checked and click on OK button.
+- When designing in Adobe Illustrator, select text using the selection tool and navigate to Object and Expand.
+In the expand dialog box make sure the checkboxes for Object and Fill are checked and click on OK button.

 - Next, having selected the text, navigate to Pathfinder panel in the properties tab and click on the Unite icon.